myzlab/k-search-v2-docs/docs/get-started/installation/springboot-jdbc.md

 ## Previous requirements

 - Have a Spring Boot project in which you want to install <K/>.
-- Have JDBC installed via the **spring-boot-starter-jdbc** dependency.
+- Have JDBC installed through the **spring-boot-starter-jdbc** dependency.

-## Step 1: Install K dependency via Maven
+## Step 1: Install K dependency through Maven

 Copy the **K** dependency in your pom.xml file, then, force to your project to download dependency.